top of page

 LESSON PAYMENT POLICY:

-A $50 cancellation fee will be charged to any rider that cancels a scheduled lesson for any reason without 24 hours notice, including rider illness or equine injury.
+If any rider cancels a scheduled lesson for any reason, including rider illness or injury, human or equine, the rider forfeits their lesson fee.
+We ask that riders give ample notice if a lesson must be canceled.
 If the rider is a "no show" and gives no cancellation notification, the cancellation fee is $75.
-Please give ample notice if you must cancel a lesson.
-If a rider leaves town or must miss lessons, the lesson slot still must be paid in full at the first of the month, and make-up lessons will be scheduled if possible.
+If a rider must miss lessons, the lesson slot still must be paid in full at the first of the month, and make-up lessons will not be given.
+Please note CCT will, in good faith, try to provide make up learning opportunities, but these opportunities will not be offered automatically, nor will all learning opportunities be mounted lessons.
 Please note also that if a rider misses more than 2 scheduled lessons in a row, this is considered relinquishment of the lesson time.
-Please note that bad weather does not constitute "missing a scheduled lesson," because lessons will be cancelled by the farm if there is bad weather.
+Inclement weather does not constitute "missing a scheduled lesson," because lessons will be cancelled by the farm if there is bad weather.

 TACKING FEE: